 6. Baby Nail Clippers

-The non-slip handle and rounded tip make for a stress-free nail clipping experience.
+The non-slip handle and rounded tip make these baby nail clippers a must.

 7. Nail Clippers